How to open a bank account in the United Kingdom from Australia

 - •An Airwallex GBP Global Account was made for international business

-Whatever your reason, here’s how to go about opening a UK business bank account from Australia.
+Whatever your reason, here are a few tips and requirements for how to open a UK bank account from Australia.

 Requirements for opening a UK bank account from Australia

-Despite our unique culture and our regional differences, banking is a reasonably similar experience, whether you’re in Melbourne or Manchester.
-There are a few standard things you’ll need when opening a UK account from Australia.
+Despite our ever-changing world, legislation and regional differences, banking remains a reasonably similar experience, whether you’re in Melbourne or Manchester.
+According to general international banking standards, you’ll need to have a few standard items when you are ready to open a UK bank account from Australia.

 Proof of ID for all business directors.
-This can be your passport, or driver’s licence, or a government-issued ID.
+This can be your passport, driver’s licence or a government-issued ID.

 Proof of your address.
-You can use a recent bank statement or a utility bill.
+A recent bank statement or a utility bill will suffice in helping you open a UK bank account from Australia.

-You’ll also need to provide some company-specific details, like:
+You’ll also need to provide important company-specific details:

-The good news is that, unlike some countries, there are no legal restrictions that stop you from opening a UK bank account as a non-resident.
-The larger UK banks, like Lloyds, HSBC, and Barclays, all offer international business bank accounts.
+Optimistically, as a non-resident, the process to open a UK account is much easier than in other countries. ln the UK, there are no legal restrictions that stop you from opening a UK bank account as a non-resident.
+Well-known UK banks, like Lloyds, HSBC and Barclays, all offer international business bank accounts and incentives.

-However, British anti-money-laundering policies don’t make the process of opening a UK bank account as a non-resident easy.
-It’s possible, but there are some pretty strict requirements that go with them.
+However, British anti-money-laundering policies can make it difficult but not impossible to open an account in the UK.
+The process of opening a bank account as a non-resident entails rather strict requirements.

 Can I open a UK bank account online?

-In theory, yes, you should be able to open an international UK bank account online with one of the big UK banks.
+In theory, yes, you should be able to open a UK bank account from Australia online with one of the more prominent UK banks.

 What costs and fees should I expect?